mynoraai/Nora/README.md

 It does **not** contain Nora's proprietary contextual engine or other sensitive components.

 ## Supported Networks and Assets:
-Nora currently supports USDC and USDT payments on the Binance Smart Chain (BSC) and Solana networks.
+Nora currently supports USDC and USDT payments on the Solana networks.